 NOTE: Locations subject to change

-Howard County Police use at least two different technologies in the Red Light Camera Program.
-At some intersections, above-ground LIDAR/laser technology monitors an approaching vehicle's position and speed as it nears the white stop line at an intersection.
-At other locations, radar technology is used to perform the same function.
-If either the laser or radar technology recognizes an approaching vehicle is exceeding a preset threshold speed prior to the intersection, the camera system initiates a photograph sequence.
+When radar technology recognizes an approaching vehicle is exceeding a preset threshold speed prior to the intersection, the camera system initiates a photograph sequence.
 The camera first captures a wide-angle photograph of the vehicle before it enters the intersection with the traffic signal clearly illuminated red.
 Shortly thereafter, the camera captures another photograph of the vehicle in the intersection with the traffic signal still illuminated red.
-Depending on the site's technology, a photograph of the license plate may be cropped from one of the two wide-angle images, or a secondary narrow-angle camera may capture a dedicated license plate photograph.
-While some camera sites utilize a flash, others may be flashless.
-In 2009, Howard County upgraded all its red light safety cameras to include full motion video evidence to accompany the still-photographs.
+A photograph of the license plate is cropped from one of the two wide-angle images.
+The cameras also utilize supplemental full motion video evidence to further substantiate the violation event captured by the still-photographs.
 A multi-step review process occurs prior to issuing each and every citation and it is ultimately trained Howard County police civilians who make the final determination if the criterion to issue a citation was met.